 The main distinction between malate and OAA is their reduction level.
 Formation of OAA from fumarate via malate, or removal of malate after conversion to OAA, should involve an oxidation step which would leave two electrons on the enzyme, presumably residing in the high potential ironsulfur centers 1 and 3.
-While the broad bleaching extending to 700 nm associated with the stripping reaction (Figure 5) is suggestive of reduction of iron-sulfur centers, the reverse spectrum is obtained on adding OAA to (presumably oxidized) enzyme, in which case it could not be an effect on redox state of the iron-sulfur proteins.
+While the broad bleaching extending to 700 nm associated with the stripping reaction (Figure 4a) is suggestive of reduction of iron-sulfur centers, the reverse spectrum is obtained on adding OAA to (presumably oxidized) enzyme, in which case it could not be an effect on redox state of the iron-sulfur proteins.
+Further experiments with electron acceptors (PMS/DCIP) and using transaminase to strip the enzyme after loading from malate or OAA may help resolve the issue.